-A Michelin-starred Hunanese address in Beijing's Chaoyang district, In Love (Gongti East Road) pairs faux-industrial interiors with a menu that reads classical Hunan then pulls in threads from Guangdong and Sichuan.
+A MICHELIN Guide-listed Hunanese address in Beijing's Chaoyang district, In Love (Gongti East Road) pairs faux-industrial interiors with a menu that reads classical Hunan then pulls in threads from Guangdong and Sichuan.
 The bighead carp fish head, sourced daily from Zhejiang's Qiandao Lake, is the pre-order that regulars know to place at booking.
 Google reviewers rate it 4.4 from 66 responses.

 Chaoyang's Approach to Hunan